Judge rejects Trump's bid to block release of Jan. 6 documents

 President Biden has said he supports the release of the documents.

-Speaking to CNN Tuesday night, Rep. Bennie Thompson, D-Miss., called Chutkan's ruling "a big deal."
-Thompson, who chairs the House select committee in charge of the Jan.
-6 probe, said Trump should "man up" and stop behaving like a "spoiled brat."
+Speaking to CNN Tuesday night, Thompson called Chutkan's ruling "a big deal."
+The chair of the House select committee in charge of the Jan.
+6 probe said Trump should "man up" and stop behaving like a "spoiled brat."

 Since the committee was formed in July and began its work looking into the events leading up to and on Jan.
 6., Trump has repeatedly attacked the panel's work.